 However, their inability to communicate has rebounded on them leading to frustration.
 Ultimately, it amounts to a pending/unresolved database query - which was eventually resolved and ticked off.

-This illustrates how easily miscommunications lead to misunderstandings, and how venues get confused between different bands (especially when working under exclusive agency names).
+This illustrates how easily miscommunications lead to misunderstandings, especially when there is no literal information infrastructure in place and a reliance on information being communicated verbally.
+It also illustrates how venues get confused between different bands (especially when working under exclusive agency names).

 Read & Blog